1: Conventional Loan

 – Lender may have additional requirements borrower must meet to take out a VA loan.
 Because the VA only guarantees 25% of a loan, lenders will typically have additional requirements.
 Be sure to discuss any additional requirements with your lender.

 Although they’re named after the U.S. Department of Agriculture, USDA loans are not solely for farmers.
 USDA loans are intended for rural development.
-97% of the United States territory is defined as “rural” according to the USDA.
+According to the USDA, 97% of the United States territory is defined as “rural”.
 Even many small towns and suburbs of metropolitan areas qualify as rural.
-In addition to the benefits provided by a USDA loan, our firefighters, EMS, law enforcement, military members, healthcare professionals and teachers can also receive the savings offered by Homes for Heroes.

 USDA loans are available for households and/or properties located in designated rural areas that meet all of the eligibility requirements: